Bio+MedVis Challenge @ IEEE VIS 2023

 Submission

 Submissions will be considered for talk and/or poster presentations.
-You will be requested to submit a two-page PDF abstract with unlimited additional figures and a draft of your proposed poster (max 10MB) to the PCS.
-The deadlines will be announced soon.
-Last year, the acceptance rate for presentations happened to be 89%, yet such acceptance rate is not guaranteed.
-Selected submissions will be invited for talk presentations during the Bio+MedVis Challenge session within the IEEE VIS 2023 conference.
+You will be requested to submit a two-page PDF abstract with up to 5 additional figures and a draft of your proposed poster (max 10MB) to the PCS new.precisionconference.com/submissions.
+If you want to submit more supplementary figures, please contact us.
+Last year, the acceptance rate for presentations was 89%; such an acceptance rate is not guaranteed.
+Selected submissions will be invited for talk presentations during the Bio+MedVis Challenge session within the IEEE VIS 2023 conference and also will be presented as posters.

 Questions?